-- 52. Having assessed the seriousness of the Misconduct and reached a view on the sanction that would be appropriate, a Tribunal considers whether to adjust that sanction to reflect any aggravating or mitigating factors that may exist (to the extent those factors have not already been taken into account in the Tribunal's assessment of the seriousness of the Misconduct). - 53.
-Examples of events or behaviour that a Tribunal may conclude aggravated the Misconduct, and so should be taken into account when deciding the sanction to be imposed, include where: - the Member or Member Firm failed to bring the Misconduct to the attention of the FRC (or to the attention of another appropriate regulatory, disciplinary or enforcement authority) quickly, effectively or completely;
+- 53. Having assessed the seriousness of the Misconduct and reached a view on the sanction that would be appropriate, a Tribunal considers whether to adjust that sanction to reflect any aggravating or mitigating factors that may exist (to the extent those factors have not already been taken into account in the Tribunal's assessment of the seriousness of the Misconduct). - 54.
+Examples of events or behaviour that a Tribunal may conclude aggravated the Misconduct, and so should be taken into account when deciding the sanction to be imposed, include where:

-- the Member or Member Firm failed to cooperate with, or hindered, the investigation of the Misconduct by the FRC, or by another regulatory, disciplinary or enforcement authority (especially if the investigation was prejudiced or delayed thereby); - in the case of a Member Firm, that Member Firm's senior management were aware of the Misconduct, or that such Misconduct was likely to occur, but failed to take steps to stop or otherwise prevent the Misconduct; - the Member involved or the Member Firm's senior management, or a responsible individual, sought to conceal the Misconduct or reduce the risk that the Misconduct would be discovered; - no remedial steps have been taken since the Misconduct was identified, either on the Member's or Member Firm's own initiative or as directed by the FRC or another regulatory authority; - the Misconduct involved an abuse of a position of trust, such as where a Member owed a fiduciary duty or was responsible for public funds; - the Misconduct was repeated and/or occurred over an extended period of time; - the Misconduct was committed with a view to profit (or avoidance of loss); - the Member or Member Firm facilitated wrongdoing by a third party or collusion with a client; - the Member or Member Firm was acting without the necessary authorisations, licences or registrations; - the Member or Member Firm has a poor disciplinary record (for example, where an adverse finding has previously been handed down against the Member or Member by the FRC or another disciplinary or regulatory body).
-The more serious and/or similar the previous Misconduct or breach, the greater the aggravating factor; - the FRC (or another disciplinary or regulatory body) has previously brought to the Member or Member Firm's attention, including by way of a private advice or warning, issues similar or related to the conduct that gave rise to the finding of Misconduct in respect of which the sanction is to be imposed; - in the case of a Member, if that Member held a senior position and/or supervisory responsibilities. - 54.
+- a. the Member failed to bring the Misconduct to the attention of the FRC (or to the attention of another appropriate regulatory, disciplinary or enforcement authority) quickly, effectively or completely; - the Member failed to cooperate with, or hindered, the investigation of the Misconduct by the FRC, or by another regulatory, disciplinary or enforcement authority (especially if the investigation was prejudiced or delayed thereby); - c. the Member involved sought to conceal the Misconduct or reduce the risk that the Misconduct would be discovered: - d. no remedial steps have been taken since the Misconduct was identified, either on the Member's own initiative or as directed by the FRC or another regulatory authority; - e. the Misconduct involved an abuse of a position of trust, such as where a Member owed a fiduciary duty or was responsible for public funds; - f. the Misconduct was repeated and/or occurred over an extended period of time; - g. the Misconduct was committed with a view to profit (or avoidance of loss); - h. the Member facilitated wrongdoing by a third party or collusion with a client; - the Member was acting without the necessary authorisations, licences or registrations; - j. the Member has a poor disciplinary record (for example, where an Adverse Finding has previously been handed down against the Member by the FRC or another disciplinary or regulatory body).
+The more serious and/or similar the previous Misconduct or breach, the greater the aggravating factor; - k. the FRC (or another disciplinary or regulatory body) has previously brought to the Member's attention, including by way of a private advice or warning, issues similar or related to the conduct that gave rise to the finding of Misconduct in respect of which the sanction is to be imposed; - I. if the Member held a senior position and/or supervisory responsibilities. - 55.
 Examples of events or behaviour that a Tribunal may conclude mitigate the Misconduct, and so should be taken into account when deciding the sanction to be imposed, include where:

-- the Member or Member Firm brought the Misconduct to the attention of the FRC (or to the attention of another appropriate regulatory, disciplinary or enforcement authority) quickly, effectively and completely;2 - the Member or Member Firm cooperated during the investigation of the Misconduct by the FRC, or another appropriate regulatory, disciplinary or enforcement authority; - in the case of a Member Firm, that Member Firm's senior management were aware of the Misconduct or that such Misconduct was likely to occur, and took appropriate steps to try to stop or prevent the Misconduct; - appropriate remedial steps were taken once the Misconduct was identified, irrespective of whether such steps were taken on the Member's or Member Firm's own initiative or that of the FRC or another regulatory authority3; - the Member or Member Firm was deliberately misled by a third party; - the Misconduct was an isolated event that is most unlikely to be repeated; - neither the Member nor Member Firm stood to gain any profit or benefit from the Misconduct; - the Member or Member Firm was subject to duress; - the Member or Member Firm has a good compliance history and disciplinary record; - in the case of a Member, that Member held a junior position; - in the case of a Member, personal mitigating circumstances; - the Member or Member Firm has demonstrated contrition and/or apologised for the Misconduct.
+- a. the Member brought the Misconduct to the attention of the FRC (or to the attention of another appropriate regulatory, disciplinary or enforcement authority) quickly, effectively and completely;1 - b. the Member cooperated during the investigation of the Misconduct by the FRC, or another appropriate regulatory, disciplinary or enforcement authority; - appropriate remedial steps were taken once the Misconduct was identified, irrespective of whether such steps were taken on the Member's own initiative or that of the FRC or another regulatory authority2; - d. the Member was deliberately misled by a third party; - e. the Misconduct was an isolated event that is most unlikely to be repeated; - the Member did not stand to gain any profit or benefit from the Misconduct; - g. the Member was subject to duress; - h. the Member has a good compliance history and disciplinary record; - i. the Member held a junior position; - j. the Member has personal mitigating circumstances; - the Member has demonstrated contrition and/or apologised for the Misconduct.